ThEmpiEric/ThEmpiEric/README.md

 # Welcome to My GitHub Repository :) 👋!

-Here, you'll find a collection of my tasks and projects for my Master's program in Statistical Computing at CIMAT and some special subjects in ML, Data Science and more.
+Here, you'll find a collection of my tasks and projectS.

 <!--
 ## Join Me